 Members of the Council have direct control over the Council's financial and operating policies.
 The total of members' allowances paid in 2022/23 is shown in Note 26.
-There were no other material related party transactions during the year
+There were two transactions during 2022/23 with organisations where a member declared an interest as a trustee.
+One payment was a CIL Neighbourhood grant of £2,850 and the other was a contribution toward the Gosport Youth Hub pilot project £20,936.
+There were no other material related party transactions during the year.
+Any member declaration of interests are recorded in the Register of Member's interests which is open to public inspection.